NVIDIA/atex/nv_ops/README.md

 ```
 A legal value of optional argument `data_format` is taken from ("N...C", "NC...", "NCHW", "NHWC", "NDHWC", "NCDHW"),
 where `'NHWC'` is the default.

+### Limitations

+* The `axis` argument can accept a list/tuple of integers.
+Typically this is the
+  features axis/axes.
+The left-out axes are typically the batch axis/axes.
+This
+  argument defaults to `[-1]`.
+We only support a list of packed axes that must
+  include the last dimension, e.g., `[-3, -2, -1]` but not `[-3, -1]`.